 Heads up: some links on the site will take you directly to pages where you can sign up for relevant services.
 Any cost, if anything, is the same to you but provides us with a small commission that helps keep the site running for free, so thank you for using these links if you need them, we appreciate it.
 It doesn’t change what we write about.
 Check out Our Philosophy to know more.

 Introduction: investing is for everyone

 The following weekend I was getting in some quality dad time with my daughter at the park.
 She would literally have me pushing that swing for hours at a time.
 If the swing had stopped, I’d never hear the end of it.

 Next to us were two fellow fathers pushing their children, feverishly making sure those swings never stopped, God forbid.

 They were discussing the recent shock events and the resulting chasm the FTSE100 now found itself in.
 But to them, it didn’t matter because, in their words: ‘ it only affects investors, not normal bloke’s like you and me‘.

-Their words struck me so much, because that’s how I used to think, too.
+Their words struck me like a thunderbolt because that’s how I used to think, too.